Cysharp/MagicOnion/docs/docs/fundamentals/project-structure.md

 Here is an example of a project structure for sharing interfaces between Unity client and server projects.

-The structure of a Unity application is different from a typical .NET project in that Unity projects cannot reference .NET library projects.
+The structure of a Unity application is different from a typical .NET project.
 This is because Unity projects cannot reference .NET library projects.

 The recommended configuration is as follows: